BRUCE B. DOWNS BLVD.

 His business, the Swann Terminal Company, played a vital

-role in t he port's development.
+role in the port's development.
 In addition to his

 involvement in Tampa, Swann owned extensive citrus groves